 - Home Office

 Many occupational psychologists are employed in private consultancies, some of which specialise in occupational psychology-related services.
 Many of these consultancies are small, employing no more than a handful of psychologists, although some occupational psychologists work within the human capital service lines of larger, full-service consultancy firms.

 Occupational psychologists also work in universities in teaching or research roles and some are self-employed.
 Some have portfolio careers combining several aspects of teaching, research and consultancy.

 Once qualified, you must keep your skills up to date and follow the ongoing developments in research.
 Continuing professional development (CPD) is an essential part of continuing registration with the HCPC and chartered membership of the BPS and should include a mixture of directed and self-directed activities.

-It is also possible to undertake further research at PhD level.
+You could also undertake further research at PhD level.

-Occupational psychologists working for the Civil Service as part of the Government Occupational Psychology Profession have access to a range of learning, qualifications and opportunities to help develop your skills and career.
+If you're working for the Civil Service as part of the Government Occupational Psychology Profession you'll have access to a range of learning, qualifications and opportunities to help develop your skills and career.
 You'll be able to progress through the grades as you gain experience and knowledge.

 While occupational psychology provides a breadth of experience in several areas, many related professions, such as occupational health and safety, ergonomics and human resources (HR), have their own qualification structures and training programmes.
-Taking further related qualifications, such as professional diplomas and short courses, may open more doors.
-Continuing professional development (CPD) events are offered by the BPS Division of Occupational Psychology.
+Taking further related qualifications, such as professional diplomas and short courses, may open more doors to you.

-Some occupational psychologists pursue academic careers either after a period as a practitioner or by doing research for a Doctoral degree after a Masters and gaining a post as a university lecturer or researcher.
+It's also possible to pursue an academic career either after a period as a practitioner or by doing research for a Doctoral degree after a Masters and gaining a post as a university lecturer or researcher.